MScheiter/mscheiter.github.io/index.md

 ---

 Welcome to my homepage!
-It's currently under construction, but feel free to check back later as I add more content.
+It's still under construction, but feel free to explore what's already there or check back later as I add more content.